 The course was developed while I was HS Principal at The American School in London, and taught as a social studies elective during the fall semesters of 2010, 2011, and 2012.
 I revised and truncated the curriculum when I moved to the International Schools Group in Saudi Arabia, where I served as Superintendent.
 Today, I have continued the course at the American School of Dubai, where I serve as Superintendent.
 Here are the standards-based curriculum maps.

 The Journey We Will Take Together

 This course is designed to take students on a “journey of discovery” through the generation of compelling questions and the exploration of big ideas.
-It will explore social topics that are challenging to talk about, such as privilege, prejudice, racism, and the biology of our differences.
+It takes an inquiry-based approach, and will explore social topics that are challenging to talk about, such as privilege, prejudice, racism, and the biology of our differences.
 Students will come to appreciate how culture is humanity’s greatest legacy.
-Students will curate their own assumptions and changing perspectives, and also develop empathy for the perspectives of others.
-In doing so, they will become empowered to contribute to a more just world.
+Students will curate their own assumptions and perspectives on the differences among us, and in the process, develop empathy for others.
+The aim is to empower students to contribute to a more just world.
 The development of compassion, communication and collaboration skills, and cultural competence will help participants become global citizens, ready to take informed action.
 Knowledge and skills will be applied to real-life dilemmas and issues (e.g. racial tension in the U.S. over discriminatory police tactics).

 The Unique Format of This Course

 This course is different in that it is an example of blended learning, a trend in education in which students do significant exploration and learning outside of the traditional classroom—e.g. using online resources.
 Students will have the opportunity for in-person class discussions roughly three-quarters of the possible meeting times.
 Students will do online learning through Google Classroom, with PowerSchool Learning acting as a repository for course information and resources.
 This course requires a high degree of self-motivation and maturity.